Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Introduction

-In this article, we show \emph{analytically} that multiple graviton modes (GM) is a generic feature for FQH fluids, from the splitting of the long wavelength limit of the GMP mode\cite{girvin1986magneto} in different subspaces in a single LL.
-Using the analytic tools we developed earlier\cite{wang2021analytic}, we demonstrate that the number of GMs is dynamical in nature, and is only meaningful when referring to specific interaction Hamiltonians.
+In this work, we show analytically that multiple GMs are a generic feature of FQH fluids, from the splitting of the long wavelength limit of the Girvin-MacDonald-Platzman (GMP) mode \cite{girvin1986magneto} in different subspaces in a single Landau level (LL).
+Using the analytic tools we developed earlier \cite{wang2021analytic}, we demonstrate that the number of observable GMs is dynamical in nature and is only meaningful when referring to specific interaction Hamiltonians.
 Each GM can be interpreted as the metric fluctuation of a conformal Hilbert space (or the null spaces of model Hamiltonians, as explained later) within a single LL.
-For \emph{short-range two-body interactions}, we show all non-Laughlin FQH states around $\nu=1/(2n)$ with $n>1$ (e.g. within the null space of $\hat{\mathcal{V}}^{\text{2bdy}}_n = \sum_{k=1}^n \hat{V}_{2k-1}^{\text{2bdy}}$ Haldane pseudopotential interaction), including the interacting composite fermion (CF) states, have at least two GMs.
+For short-range two-body interactions, we show all non-Laughlin FQH states around the filling factor $\nu=1/(2n)$ with $n>1$, including the interacting composite fermion (CF) states, have at least two GMs.
 In particular, the Jain states at $\nu= N /\left(2nN\pm 1\right)$ and the Pfaffian states at $\nu=1/(2n)$ all have two GMs if $n,N>1$.
 The Laughlin states ($N=1$) and the Jain states with $n=1$ all have a single GM.
-This agrees with the special cases studied numerically in both\cite{nguyen2021multiple, balram2021highenergy} at $\nu=2/7,2/9,1/4$, at the same time providing an analytic explanation and geometric interpretation to their numerical observations.
-The microscopic theory can easily predict the chirality of the gravitons\cite{Nguyen2021} without numerical computations.
-It also serves as the basis for the effective field theory, where we show the necessity of additional Haldane modes depends on the proper identification of the base space of such theories.
+This agrees with the special cases studied numerically in both \cite{nguyen2021multiple, balram2021highenergy} at $\nu=2/7,2/9,1/4$, at the same time providing an analytic explanation and geometric interpretation to their numerical observations.
+Furthermore, the microscopic theory can easily predict the chirality of the gravitons \cite{Nguyen2021} without numerical computations.